MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/FHIR/FHIR-QueryFoldingPatterns.md

 The list of examples in this document is not exhaustive and does not cover all the search parameters which queries will fold to.
 However, we provide examples of the types of queries and parameters you might encounter.
 When you are constructing a filter query expression, consider whether the parameter you would like to filter on is:

 1. A primitive type (like `Patient.birthDate`)
-1. A complex type property (like `Patient.meta.lastUpdated`)
+1. A complex type property, which would be a record property in Power Query (like `Patient.meta.lastUpdated`)
-1. A list (like `Patient.meta.profile`)
+1. An array of primitive types, which would be a list in Power Query (like `Patient.meta.profile`)
-1. A table (like `Observation.code.coding`, which has a number of columns)
+1. An array of complex types, which would be a table in Power Query (like `Observation.code.coding`, which has a number of columns)

 And then consult the list of examples below.
+There also examples of combining these types of filtering patters in multi-level, nested filtering statements.

+In each example you will find a filtering expression (`Table.SelectRows`) and right above each filtering statement a comment `// Fold: ...` explaining what search parameters and values the expression will fold to.

 ## Filtering on primitive types